 Everest Base Camp Trek Difficulty, Route & Preparation

-Luckily, if you’re planning for an adventurous EBC Trek, we at Discovery World Trekking have different Everest Base Camp tour packages covering different routes so that you can choose for yourself with the best package that suits you well.
-Apart from packages like Everest Base Camp 14 days, 12, and 10 days Discovery World Trekking offers awesome packages like Everest Base Camp trek with Gokyo Lake, Everest high two-pass, Everest high three passes, and many more.
-Or you can just customize your trip exactly the way you like via our trip planner (if you want to join a group or want a private trek, we have everything cover!).
+Luckily, if you’re planning an adventurous EBC trek with Discovery World Trekking, we provide different Everest Base Camp tour packages via different routes.
+This will allow you to choose the best package that takes you to Mount Everest Base Camp.
+Apart from packages like Everest Base Camp 14 days, 12, and 10 days Discovery World Trekking offers awesome packages like Everest Base Camp Trek with Gokyo Lake, Everest high two-pass, Everest high three passes, and many more.
+You can even customize your Everest trek exactly the way you like via our trip planner (if you want to join a group or a private trek, we have everything covered!).

 Everest Base Camp Trek Difficulty

 First things first, the Everest Base Camp Trek (EBC Trek) is challenging.
 The trail will take you up to 5,364m/17,598ft.
 The altitude is by far the most challenging aspect of the trek and makes it more difficult than any other average trek of the same length.
 Acute Mountain Sickness and other altitude-related illnesses are very common at the sort of altitudes encountered on the trek, but if you have done the necessary preparation, the Everest base camp trekking can be a life-changing experience.

 The trek starts after the scenic mountain flight to Lukla, which stands at just below 3,000m, and you’ll hike all the way up to Everest Base Camp at around 5,400m and finally up to Kala Patthar at 5,550m.
 At the highest point, Kala Pathar, you will be at just over 5,600m – a height that allows you to experience breathtaking views of the whole region.
 All of the Everest treks are day treks.
 However, you need to wake up early to enjoy the sunrise views from Kala Patthar.